 Do people actually get free home makeovers?
 And can you get HGTV to pay for YOUR home renovation?
 Read all about it to find out.

-Ever wondered if you can score a free home makeover?
+Ever wondered if you can score a free home makeover or free home remodeling?
 Does HGTV pay for home renovations, and what exactly does the process look like?

 I know we’ve wondered about the possibility of getting our 1975-home up to speed using this method.
 That’s because whenever we’re faced with any type of cost, I try my best to brainstorm ways to decrease expenses.

 And really, no idea is too ‘out there’ or weird for me to consider…including trying to apply for home renovation show.

 I mean, honestly, I would love someone to fix my house for free!

 Like for our upstairs bathroom.
 Think: cracked, 1970s-era vanity, cracked/stained tub, a subfloor that needs to be leveled, etc. We’ve just had our first child, and I would love to renovate the heck out of that place.

 I’d rather not have to do it ourselves again (we renovated both our downstairs bathrooms), because I just don’t have the time and energy and expertise to do it.